palowenstein/online-offline-budget-tracker-pwa-indexedDB/README.md

 <li>This will launch the application which, in terminal, will indicate <code>App running on port 4000!</code>.
 <li>You can now access the application in your browser by loading <code>localhost:4000</code> from the address bar.</li>
 <li>When run initially, the budget tracker will be blank of any data.</li>
-<li>Enter transactions in the input fields (name / amount) then valid it each either as a positive or negative transaction (add / remove funds).</li>
+<li>Enter transactions in the input fields (name / amount) then validate each either as a positive or negative transaction (add / remove funds).</li>
-<li>The x/y axis chart below will reflect the positive / negative transactions entered.</li>
+<li>The x/y axis chart below will reflect the positive / negative transactions entered over time.</li>
 </ul>

 <h4>Offline / Online Execution</h4>